sairamsrinivasan/simple-file-processor/API.md

 Each API can be invoked and configured through the ReST client of your choice.

-#### POST - /upload
+#### POST - /file/upload

 The upload API is the entry point for the file upload, storage, and processing flows.
-Currently, the upload API contains a limit of 10MB.
+Currently, the upload API limits the file size to 10MB

 + Request